limo-756/github-pages-with-jekyll/_posts/2022-06-06-Troubleshooting-OutOfMemoryError.md

 ### Histogram Tool Option
 This section shows the number of instances per class, shallow size and retained size.

+#### Context Menu
+We can list objects outgoing and incoming references <br>
+Show shortest path to GC roots (meaning the path from thread to selected object) <br>
+group by class loader, packages or superclass

+### Dominator Tree
+It lists the biggest objects in the heap dump.

 ![MAT Overview Window](../../../assets/posts/Mat_Overview_window.png "MAT Overview Window Image")

 <details>